 You know you are not a perfect father, but neither was your dad.

 My father asked me to forgive him for not being a better father when I was fifteen years old.
 He was specific about what he had done, the damage it had caused in my life, and sincere in his commitment to changing his attitudes and behaviors.
-We developed a great relationship.
+As a result, we developed a great relationship.

 Once I had children of my own, I found myself in the same position of seeking them out for forgiveness.
 Over multiple conversations, I learned to listen more and talk less.

 Recently, my son became a father for the first time.
-He immediately questioned whether he was up to the task.
+So naturally, he immediately questioned whether he was up to the task.
 I laughed because I knew what he was feeling.

-Here are four suggestions to help you get started on being a better father.
+Here are four suggestions to help you get started being a better father.

 - Consider asking your spouse for feedback and acting on her recommendations.

 - Ask your kids to list five things they like about you and one thing they would change.

 - Consider writing a letter to your children on why you are proud of them.
 Please don’t make it about their accomplishments but their character.
 Then give them the message as a celebration of them on Father’s Day.
 I did this last Father’s Day with my adult children, and it was awesome!

 - Look around for men that have good relationships with their children and ask them for advice.
 Most of these men will share their failures and what they learned.
 Take encouragement from that; you can learn and improve as well.

 You may question whether you can change.
 You may need help in the process, but change is possible.
 For me, change came through a relationship with God through Jesus Christ.
 There were some things that I was powerless to change by myself.
-Other changes are a result of spending consistent quality time with a group of godly men.
+Other changes result from spending consistent quality time with a group of godly men.